Incentivizing production of information goods

 This one has been shown to work for some categories of information goods but not others.
 (We have Free world-class browsers and OS kernels because search engines and hardware are complements.
 We don't have free world-class software in categories such as CAD.)

 Release a free information good as a way to signal competence in performing a service, or at least a large investment by the author in persuading others that the author is competent.
-Works at the level of the individual labor market and in consulting.
-Don't know if this works in other areas.
+In software, this works at the level of the individual labor market and in consulting.
+Also a major part of certain kinds of ad-supported business models.

 Game and market mechanisms